 In accordance with our Constitution, the Extraordinary General Assembly may make decision only if at least three quarters of the active members of the Council are present or represented through proxies.
 This quorum will be considered at the beginning of the meeting.

 Within the Extraordinary General Assembly, resolutions will be taken by a qualified majority.
-For the definition of the modes of decision please see below.

 Meeting of Caucuses